dlwhitehurst/hscm/README.md

 ## Usage

-Replace with manpage declaration or text.
+Replace with manpage declaration or text (todo)

 ## Contributing